 Don’t be too drunk or go on for longer than ten minutes, both are guaranteed recipes for disaster.
 Instead, speak calmly to the bride and groom and leave time for all that laughter!
 There’s the rest of the night to hit the jaeger bombs!
 Use this sneaky tool to work out how long your speech will take – http://readtime.eu!

-Start your speech with a reference to his “wife” or “Mr and Mrs” as that will always guarantee an enthusiastic response from the guests.
-As will a few self-depreciating jokes, which are guaranteed to put the audience on your side.
+Start your best man speech with a reference to his “wife” or “Mr and Mrs” as that will always guarantee an enthusiastic response from the guests.
+As will a few self-deprecating jokes, which are guaranteed to put the audience on your side.

+End your speech with a cheer, but telling all the guests to toast the newlyweds and their union!
 Most of all enjoy yourself.
 You’re talking about your best friend and their amazing new bride.
-So have fun gathering all the stories, enjoy it and then party the night away!
+So, have fun gathering all the stories, enjoy it and then party the night away!

 Browse other similar articles: